HumanoidBench: Simulated Humanoid Benchmark for Whole-Body Locomotion and Manipulation: Benchmarking Results

 In this subsection, we remark on notable challenges and common failures for some representative tasks in our benchmark, which denote the challenge in learning with high-dimensional action spaces and limited planning horizon of the state-of-the-art RL algorithms.

 \textbf{\textit{Common Failure on \texttt{highbar}.}} In the \texttt{highbar} task, the Unitree H1 robot conservatively learns to maintain contact with the bar to avoid episode termination, but experiences difficulties in performing the whole-body rotation trajectory.
-This is indicative of short horizon planning and, despite the availability of dense rewards, is a recurrent challenge in many of the long-horizon benchmark tasks.
+This is indicative of short horizon planning and a recurrent challenge in many of the long-horizon benchmark tasks, despite the availability of dense rewards.

 \textbf{\textit{Common Failure on \texttt{door}.}} In the \texttt{door} task, the robot is well-guided to turn the door hatch to unlock the door, but it finds it challenging to learn the precise motion required to pull the door towards its opening position.
 This is mainly because pulling the door requires not only pulling its arm but also moving the whole body backwards.
 The coordination between multiple body parts and seamless interaction between manipulation and locomotion skills are common challenges in training humanoid robots.